0xzeroxbt/fe-take-home-ex-2/README.md

 across time.

-It is entirely up to your own imagination for graphical representation the data, there's no hard rules on how the data should be display, i.e., type of charts, number of charts, etc.
+It is entirely up to your own imagination for graphical representation the data, there's no hard rules on how the data should be display, i.e., type of charts, number of charts, etc. However, it is important to note that you should use a graph that can display the currency data over time, i.e., a line chart, but you're not limited to a line chart.

 You do not need to make the site responsive, you can assume the resolution for viewing will be in 1920x1080.